 Eligible beneficiaries who enroll in this plan will receive benefits and coverage customized to their health condition and specific treatment needs.

-Benefits of Medicare SNPs
+What are the Benefits of Medicare SNPs?

 Many benefits come with Special Needs Plans for those eligible to enroll.
 Some plans offer extra coverage for routine vision, dental and hearing care benefits.

 SNPs have specific network providers who specialize in treating conditions.
 An SNP provider will have a specific formulary to accommodate the cost of prescribed drugs to treat your specific illness.

 All health-care services and providers should be coordinated through your Special Needs Plan for you, to help you manage your condition better.

 An SNP plan will replace your Original Medicare; although, Medicare Advantage Special Needs Plans do include Part D prescription drug coverage.

 These policies must provide the same service options, coverage, benefits, protections, and rights that Original Medicare offers.
 However, SNPs may have different rules, costs, and restrictions.
 Restrictions may include receiving healthcare and services from providers within the SNP’s network.